ArabGScom/AGS-Anti-DDoS-FiveM/README.md

 <img src="https://antiddos.arabgs.com/images/ags-antiddos.png">
 </br>

-# What is AGS Anti DDoS
+# What is AGS Anti DDoS For FiveM ?

 Protect servers from denial of service attacks.